torvalds/linux/Documentation/admin-guide/pm/cpuidle.rst

 (linear) array.
 That array has to be prepared and supplied by the ``CPUIdle`` driver matching the platform the kernel is running on at the initialization time.
-This allows ``CPUIdle`` governors to be independent of the underlying hardware and to work with any platforms that the Linux kernel can run on.
+This allows ``CPUIdle`` governors to be independent of the underlying hardware and to work with any platforms that the GNU/Linux kernel can run on.

 Each idle state present in that array is characterized by two parameters to be taken into account by the governor, the *target residency* and the (worst-case)